bcthund/Project_Parsec/README.md

 <img src="./screens/7.jpg" alt="Flat World" width="500"/><img src="./screens/11.jpg" alt="First Sun" width="500"/><br>
 <br>
 <br>
 By this point it had already been a good 5 years of going back and forth trying to figure out how I wanted to do this.
 At the time I was using OpenGL 3.2 if I recall correctly, before core profile and shaders were mandatory.
 I created a world with 3D terrain using a very crude binary map file with heightmap data.
 I had the terrain shading working and even had shadows working.
 The 2D trees would billboard and I even added an effect for 3D glasses just for fun.
 I eventually learned however that OpenGL was going to be switching to core profile entirely requiring shaders be written and I had to make a choice.
-I decided I was going to start over and rewrite the game using nothing but OpenGL 4.2 core profile with shaders.<br>
+I decided I was going to start over and rewrite the game using nothing but OpenGL 4.2 core profile with shaders.
+The original name of the project was Project Destroyer which is named after a mock up game I had made and was the first game I made in RPG Maker XP.<br>
 <img src="./screens/35.jpg" alt="First Heightmap" width="500"/><img src="./screens/42.jpg" alt="Shadows" width="500"/><br>
 <br>
 <br>